rr-developer/LUKS-on-Raspberry-Pi/index.md

 ```

 ### Booting
 We do not want to enter into initramfs shell every time we switch on our Raspberry Pi.
-We can make Raspbian ask for the password.
+We can make Raspberry Pi OS ask for the password.
 What we need for that is building initramfs once more and reboot:
 ```
 sudo mkinitramfs -o /tmp/initramfs.gz sudo cp /tmp/initramfs.gz /boot/initramfs.gz